EdwinVW/dapr-workshop/Assignment07/step-by-step-java.md

    dapr run --app-id vehicleregistrationservice --app-port 6002 --dapr-http-port 3602 --dapr-grpc-port 60002 --components-path ../dapr/components mvn spring-boot:run
    ```

-1. Open a **new** terminal window in VS Code and change the current folder to `java/FineCollectionService`.
+1. Open a **new** terminal window in VS Code and change the current folder to `FineCollectionService`.

 1. Enter the following command to run the FineCollectionService with a Dapr sidecar: